jipson7/unix-lm-toolkit/README.md

 ##Scripts

-extract_year.sh - Takes a directory containing google ngram files (with gz compression), extracts them, extracts a specified year, and places the processed files in a user specified folder.
+extract_year.sh - Takes in a directory containing google ngram gz files (currently only works with5 grams) and a given year, and outputs a file containing only the ngrams of that given year.
+The resulting file is a merge of all previously separate gz files.
+Uses the line_extractor.py script.

+line_extractor.py - python script that takes in a pipe from the above script.
+And outputs only the (formatted) lines if they contain the specified year.

 buildlm.sh - Shell script to build a binary LM from a text file, requires toolkit to be installed

 endian_test.cpp - C++ command line tool to test endian-ness of machine it's compiled on.
 Used to determine proper parameters for installation of toolkit below.

-ngram_spliiter.py - extracts a given year from an unzipped google ngram file.

 ```